Ashish-k-Gupta/Ashish-k-Gupta/README.md

 ### Hi there 👋

+I'm Ashish from India, and I am a driven full-stack (MERN) software developer with a track record of creating seamless user experiences and robust server-side solutions.
+I am actively seeking employment opportunities to contribute my skills to a motivated team.
+If you're in search of a passionate developer to enhance your projects, I'd love to connect.
 <!--
 **Ashish-k-Gupta/Ashish-k-Gupta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.